Comparing Varilux vs. Hoya progressive lenses

 Why compare Hoya and Varilux progressive lenses?

 By taking a look at Hoya’s lenswear, we hope we can help you provide patients with an expanded field of options from which they can select the best product for their corrective needs.
-If you're interested in another vendor, we've also published Varilux lenswear comparisons for Nikon and Shamir progressive lenses.
+If you're interested in another vendor you can find our other Varilux lenswear comparisons here: Nikon and Shamir.

 Varilux vs. Hoya lenses: A lens-by-lens PAL breakdown